We’re passionate about brewing, efficiency, and sustainability.

-Approaching the challenge from a different angle, Patrick and our brewing and technology team created a process to brew at 1/6th the volume of traditional beer.
+Approaching the challenge from a different angle, Patrick and the Sustainable Beverage Technologies team created a process to brew at 1/6th the volume of traditional beer.

 We’ve spent years honing the process to make it easy for brewers to use, garnering accolades from craft brewers, patenting our technologies and processes, aligning with entities across the industry value chain, and building a world-class team in Denver, CO.